benmeller/PyOS/README.md

 This current system is centred around Python's cmd.Cmd, meaning the prompt is everything.
 It was a quicker way to get up and running, and should be fairly easy to remove later on to better simulate an operating system.

 ## Currently implemented
 At the moment, we have a working prompt, filesystem, basic commands (cd, ls, cat, etc.)and a text editor.
-We also have a way to dynamically add functionality to the OS at runtime.
+We also have a way to dynamically add and remove functionality to and from the OS at runtime.

 To add functionality at runtime, you must create a PyOS file in the `/lib` directory (`$ edit filename`).
 The module data is structured like a python dictionary and must have values for `name` and `function`.
 Values for `help` and `usage` are recommended.
 As such, a module file may look like this: